Isabelo de los Reyes: Return to the Philippines

 As conceived by de los Reyes, the UOD's aim was to "achieve the longed-for alliance between capital and labor" by bringing together workers and employers in a spirit of friendship, mutual respect, and recognized interdependence.
 De los Reyes also wished to enlighten the masses as a prerequisite to modern nationhood.
 In this end, he organized veladas instructivo-recreativas as a way to "improve themselves and learn the life of cultured peoples".
 He had observed that workers in Europe had clubs and cafes where they could read newspapers and discuss current events, and wished to emulate that in the Philippines.
 De los Reyes also published the UOD's official organ, La Redencion del Obrero.

 De los Reyes spent this time mediating in labor disputes and other union-organizing activities.
 The press at this time called him a "Malay Lerroux" and compared him to Spanish labor leader Pablo Iglesias.
 On August 17, 1902, he was arrested on the trumped-up charge that he gave orders to assassinate scabs in a strike at the Commercial Tobacco Factory.
 De los Reyes was eventually released on January 30, 1903, by Governor William Howard Taft, stating that the statute "was not in line with current American thinking on the subject" and was given the condition that he would henceforth shy away from labor organizations.
-While in prison, de los Reyes tendered his resignation from the UOD on September 14, 1902 and was later replaced by Dominador Gómez.
+While in prison, de los Reyes tendered his resignation from the UOD on September 14, 1902, and was later replaced by Dominador Gómez.

 After leaving the UOD, de los Reyes tried to patch up internal rivalries within the organization but ultimately failed.
 The UOD was dissolved and in its place was the Unión del Trabajo de Filipinas, headed by writer Lope K. Santos.
 After this, de los Reyes focused on his Redencion del Obrero while contributing to papers like El Comercio, Grito del Pueblo, and others.
 He took up causes such as labor rights, universal suffrage, the exclusion of Chinese immigrant labor, and parity of Filipinos and Americans in the civil service.
+The right of women to suffrage was an important advocacy of Isabelo during his adult life.